ATNF/askapsdp/Code/Components/CP/docs/current/doc/calim/mssplit.rst

 mssplit (Measurement Splitting/Averaging Utility) Documentation
 ===============================================================

-The mssplit utility is used to split a large measurement set up based on channel selection.
+The *mssplit* utility is used to extract a subset of a measurement set.
+This subset may be a channel, beam id or scan id selection.
 It also has the ability to average channels together while doing so.
-It can also be used simply to average channels; i.e. a single input measurement set and a single output measurement set.
+It can also be used simply to average channels; i.e. just channel averaging, no filtering/selection.

 The intended use-cases of this tool are: